Social protection statistics - unemployment benefits

-All data presented in this article are from the European system of integrated social protection statistics (ESSPROS), mainly the core system.
-These data are collected from national statistical institutes and/or ministries of social affairs in each country and are generally compiled from administrative sources.
+Social protection related data presented in this article are from the European system of integrated social protection statistics (ESSPROS), specifically the core system.
+These data are collected from national statistical offices and/or ministries of social affairs in each country and are generally compiled from administrative sources.

 Regulation (EC) No 0458/2007 of the European Parliament and of the Council provides the legal basis for the collection of this data and a series of Commission Regulations provide further specifications for the implementation of this Regulation.

-The Europe 2020 strategy for smart, sustainable and inclusive growth sets targets to lift at least 20 million people out of the risk of poverty and social exclusion and to increase employment of the population aged 20–64 to 75 %.
+The Europe 2020 strategy for smart, sustainable and inclusive growth set a target to lift at least 20 million people out of the risk of poverty and social exclusion and to increase the employment rate to 75 % among the population aged 20-64 years.